SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 > Any movement (such as running, Shushin, knockback) is halved, and moves the other person along with them.

-> Any interrupt has its Speed increased by 2 for the purposes of advancing IC.
+> Any interrupt has its Speed increased by 2.

 > If either person is suffering from the Ignite status, both people are treated as having the highest severity present.